 - Wear anything and everything you own that is orange.

-- Check in advance which transport routes are open and be prepared to walk to reach the attractions in the centre; comfortable shoes are a must.
+- Check in advance which transport routes are open and be prepared to walk to reach the attractions in the center; comfortable shoes are a must.

 - Bring lots of small change – this is not only good for buying bric-a-brac but is essential for paying to use the toilets in bars and restaurants (normally €1).